 The Shaper Exiles: Garden of the Shaped by Shiela Finch

 Human scientists, banished from earth for genetic experimentation, set up shop on an uninhabited planet.
-Having defeated mortality, they set out to test some of their grandest theories about human development and psychology by designing three unique races.
+Having defeated mortality, they test some of their grandest theories about human development and psychology by designing three unique races.

 (The scientists don’t extend this gift of immortality to their creations, of course.)